 Combine study with work or other personal commitments with our flexible online Masters.
 Gain a thorough understanding of the role of public relations in modern society while developing key analytical, critical and management skills.

 - Award Masters / MSc, Postgraduate Diploma, Postgraduate Certificate

-This Masters in Strategic Public Relations will help you to develop a critical appreciation of the role of public relations in contemporary society, as well as key analytical, management and communication skills.
-You’ll gain a solid understanding of the theory behind public relations and communications, and have many opportunities to apply this theory to everyday communicaitons and public relations practice, experience and phenomena.
+This Masters in Strategic Public Relations will help you to develop a critical appreciation of the role of public relations in contemporary societies, as well as key analytical, management and communication skills.
+You’ll gain a solid understanding of the theory behind public relations and communications, and have many opportunities to apply this theory to everyday communications and public relations practice, experience and phenomena.

 The course is delivered online via Canvas, the University of Stirling’s online learning environment.